 If you think your child is self-injuring, talk to a doctor or a mental health professional.

 Self-injury is treated with counselling.
-Dialectical behavioural therapy (DBT) and cognitive-behavioural therapy (CBT) are common types of counselling for self-injury.
+Dialectical behaviour therapy (DBT) and cognitive behavioural therapy (CBT) are common types of counselling for self-injury.
 Medicines are sometimes used with counselling.
 Ask your doctor about the different types of treatment.
 Then you can decide together about what might work best.

 If your child self-injures, here are some ways you can help.

 - Find a counsellor or therapist for your child.

 Look for a counsellor that your child feels safe with and trusts.
 You can ask your child's doctor for a referral.